 The Imperial Knights range is very up to date, and if you like the iron giant aesthetic, all the miniatures are really cool.
 Even though they’re all big, there is some scale variety to the Imperial Knights, with Armigers being the smallest and Knight Castellans being some of the largest if you don’t count Forge World models, which we steer clear of in this guide to keep things manageable.

 Unless you really like the miniatures, don’t – not just yet.
-Since all the miniatures in the range have the Lord of War Battlefield Role, none of them will even fit in ordinary detachments, so if you and your friends are starting out with Combat Patrol size forces, you can’t play Imperial Knights.
+Since most of the miniatures in the range have the Lord of War Battlefield Role, none of them will even fit in ordinary detachments, so if you and your friends are starting out with Combat Patrol size forces, you can’t play Imperial Knights.
 Otherwise, just pick a knight you like and start painting!

 Various other Imperial Factions and Units